migmaq/titan1c/docs/FILE-FORMAT.md

   spelling and adding a new one.

-- media is represented with links to a filename in the same directory, the filename includes the md5 of the content in the filename.
+- media is represented with links to a filename in the same directory, the filename includes the SHA of the content in the filename.
   (There will have to be GC passes).

 - large binary files don't play well with git, so if we are using git, they will